yorojanine/MechaCar_Statistical_Analysis/README.md

 Using R, t-tests were performed to "determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch."

-Before testing, we are assuming the null hypothesis (H0) to indicate that there is no statistical difference between the lot and the population mean, where as the alternative hypothesis (H1) assumes there is a statistical difference between the lot and the population.
+Before testing, we are assuming: <br>
+the null hypothesis (H0) to indicate that there is no statistical difference between the lot and the population mean, where as <br> the alternative hypothesis (H1) assumes there is a statistical difference between the lot and the population.

 <b>All Lots</b> (p > 0.05)<br>
 ![](resources/Deliverable_3a.PNG)<br>